- How is gallbladder cancer treated?

 Cholecystectomy (simple cholecystectomy)

 The operation to remove the gallbladder is called a cholecystectomy.
 If only the gallbladder is removed, the operation may be called simple cholecystectomy.

 This operation is often used to remove the gallbladder for other reasons such as gallstones, but it is not done if gallbladder cancer is known or suspected (a more extensive operation is done instead).

-Gallbladder cancers are sometimes found incidentally (by accident) after a person has a cholecystectomy for another reason, such as gallstones.
-If the cancer is found to be at a very early stage (T1a) and is thought to have been completely removed, no further surgery may be needed.
-If there's a chance the cancer may have spread beyond the gallbladder, more extensive surgery may be advised.
+Gallbladder cancers are sometimes found by accident after a person has a cholecystectomy for another reason, such as gallstones.
+If the cancer is at a very early stage (T1a) and is thought to have been completely removed, no further surgery may be needed.
+If there’s a chance the cancer may have spread beyond the gallbladder, more extensive surgery may be advised.